Elijah McClanahan: Post war

 McClanahan was a substantial landowner in Virginia, and the owner of most of the land that ultimately became the northwest section of Roanoke City.
 As early as 1798, he purchased along with his partner and father-in-law, Colonel Andrew Lewis, two plots of land of 92 and 84 acres each along the Little River in Montgomery County, Virginia.

 He is credited with eventually owning over 1,500 acres, and with farm holdings valued at over $75,000.
 By 1820, McClanahan had built Villa Heights, a two-story house in the Federal style located in what would become Northwest Roanoke City.
 The house was expanded and renovated multiple times, and was listed to the National Register of Historic Places in 2018.

 McClanahan served as a justice when Roanoke County, Virginia was formed from part of Botetourt County, Virginia.
 He later was appointed the county's first high sheriff.
 He was also one of the trustees at the founding of the town of Salem and among the founding elders of Salem Presbyterian Church.
 He additionally served as one of the justices of the county court in 1838, 1852 and 1856.
 McClanahan was one of several men appointed to set out roads in the county, and he was prominently involved in the Allegheny Turnpike Company, an early turnpike in western Virginia that became part of the Valley Pike, and eventually U.S. Route 11 in Virginia.

-Death and burial
+Death

 McClanahan died on December 1, 1857.
-He is buried with his spouse and other members of his family in the McClanahan Family Cemetery in Roanoke, Virginia.